-December (as res Decembe er 31, 2008
+er 31, 2009 stated) Decemb er 31, 2008

-Carrying Amount Fair Value U.S.\$ the Carrying Amount ousands Fair Value
+Carrying Amount Fair Value U.S.\$ th Carrying Amount ousands Fair Value

 Convertible Bridge Loan 1,912 3,714

 The difference between the carrying amount as compared to the fair value of the Bridge Loan represents the fair value of the Special Bridge Warrant, which, under the abovementioned accounting treatment (see Note 10) was classified as a derivative liability and presented at fair value.
 Using the residual method, the Company allocated the remaining portion of the proceeds as the carrying value of the Convertible Bridge Loan.